selfrefactor/rambda/README.md

 <summary>3 failed <italic>Ramda.compose</italic> specs

-> Reason for the failure: ramda passes context to functions | rambda composed functions have no length
+> :boom: Reason for the failure: ramda passes context to functions | rambda composed functions have no length
 </summary>

 ```javascript